 Which brings us to the haunting lyrics of “Point Blank” from his 1980 double album, “The River.”
 The song concerns the end of a romance in which the narrator describes how his ex-lover has been destroyed by her experiences.
 At one point in the song, he dreams they are dancing together again, only to wake up and discover she’s standing in the doorway trying to stay out of the rain “looking like just another stranger waitin’ to get blown away.”
 Hence the title and chorus, “Point Blank”.

 Granted, it’s hardly the same premise or theme as the Marvin film.
 However, creative entities, such as Springsteen can be motivated in the most interesting of ways.
 Since he clearly is quite literate when it comes to film iconography, one can easily picture him watching the film one night and grabbing a pad and pencil with an idea once the premise of the film is established.
 Is Walker alive or dead?
-As Walker himself asks, what is all a dream that he was double-crossed by his wife and best friend then left for dead?
+As Walker himself asks, was is all a dream that he was double-crossed by his wife and best friend then left for dead?

 It certainly is not a new premise for a writer to create a theme of blurred lines between life and death, or dreams and reality.
 I believe Ambrose Bierce’s classic 1890 short story “Occurrence at Owl Creek Bridge” set the standard for such a theme.
 A personal favorite is Dalton Trumbo’s “Johnny Got His Gun,” which realistically established a character grappling with the ability to know whether he is asleep or awake.
 In other words, Walker of Point Blank may have very well inspired Springsteen to use the premise as a springboard for what he would utilize as a dark concept of a tortured romance.
 Pure supposition, for sure, but certainly not unlikely.
 Judge for yourself in the video below and in closing, happy birthday, Bruce Springsteen!